 According to experts, the third stage can be seen as the first real step toward recovery, as it’s when the recovering alcoholic has made a firm commitment to stop.
-It pays off to invest in specialized guidance, as jumping into the process without understanding what it involves can make recovery from alcohol and its effects harder than it has to be.
-This stage can be seen as training for a life without drinking because there are quite a few complicated emotions to work through.
+It pays off to invest in specialized guidance, as jumping into the process without understanding what it involves can make a recovery from alcohol and its effects harder than it has to be.
+This stage can be seen as training for life without drinking because there are quite a few complicated emotions to work through.
 Losing the support alcohol gives can cause one to spiral into grief, a process characterized by denial, depression, and anger.

 Stage Four: Acting